 1. Keep it consistent

-Make sure that your tone and customer impact matches the goals of your brand so that you can attract the right audiences from the beginning, no matter how they ended up coming into contact with your site.
+Make sure your tone and customer impact align with your brand goals, so you can attract the right audiences from the start, no matter how they encounter your site.

 2. Share relevant data